REPOST: Message from our Founder on MLK’s Legacy of Friendship with Thich Nhat Hanh

 Each and all of us have more power than we know to uplift, destroy, or heal those around us.
 It is a matter of choice how we decide to spend our limited time.
 So let us not buy into the hype.
 In moments of greatest conflict and uncertainty, engagement is the greatest equalizer and source of our power; friendships are our source of healing and hope.

 In his final year of life, Dr. Martin Luther King, Jr. gave a series of sermons later named “Trumpet of Conscience”.
-In spite of being called anti-American and irresponsible, King never abandoned his friend Thich Nhat Hanh, nor the cause for peace.
+In spite of accusations of being anti-American and irresponsible, King never abandoned his friend Thich Nhat Hanh, nor the cause for peace.
 In one of his last sermons, he paints the vision of a global beloved community:

 “We have hardly begun to build the skills and the strategy, or even the commitment, to planetize our movement for social justice…In a world torn between the tensions of East and West, white and colored, individualists and collectivists, in a world whose cultural and spiritual power lags so far behind her technological capabilities that we live each day on the verge of nuclear co-annihilation; in this world, nonviolence is no longer an option for intellectual analysis, it is an imperative for action.”